Bill to ban conversion therapy passes second reading

 "I just wish that my parents could have had those conversations with me, they never could.

-"I never came out to them either.
+"I never came out to them.
 Because I was too scared because I learned... love the sinner, hate the sin."

-Labour, Act, the Green Party and Te Pāti Māori all continued their support from the first reading, while they were joined by 26 National MPs.
+Labour, Act, the Green Party and Te Pāti Māori all continued their support from the first reading.

-National voted against the bill as a bloc at first reading, but recently changed tune to allow MPs to vote individually.
+National voted against the bill as a bloc at first reading, but recently changed its tune to allow MPs to vote individually.
+Tonight 26 National MPs voted in favour.

 National Party justice spokesman Paul Goldsmith said he would vote for the bill, but remained concerned at the "breadth and looseness of the language" in the bill.

+It was not just about "praying the gay away" and was broader about gender identity, he said.

-Primarily he said he was concerned it could criminalise parents or caregivers speaking with their children about these issues, for example where they might be considering medical interventions as part of a gender transition.
+Primarily, he said, he was concerned it could criminalise parents or caregivers speaking with their children about these issues, for example where they might be considering medical interventions as part of a gender transition.

 "We are talking about potentially life-changing medical procedures," Goldsmith said, comparing it to discussions around people donating kidneys.

-Goldsmith would introduce supplementary order papers requesting clarity on this issues and more examples
+Goldsmith would introduce supplementary order papers requesting clarity.

-MP Simon O'Connor said he would vote against the bill, arguing it was too broad in its language and limited free speech.
+MP Simon O'Connor said he would vote against the bill, arguing it was too broad in its language, limited free speech and difficult to understand.

+Midway through Justice Minister Kris Faafoi interjected: "It'd help if you'd read it."

+He had "lesbian and gay friends" who were concerned about the bill, and it went further than conversion therapy.

-National MPs Mark Mitchell, Matt Doocey and Joseph Mooney also spoke during the debate in support of the bill.
+National MPs Mark Mitchell, Matt Doocey and Joseph Mooney spoke during the debate in support of the bill.

 Supporters of the bill have argued excluding parents would neuter the bill completely, given it is often parents who are trying to put their children through conversion therapy in the first place.